 Before buying a piece of art, it’s important to consider its size and where it will go once you get it home.
 Most artwork labels should show the size of the work, but don’t be afraid to ask the gallery for measurements if you need help assessing its suitability for your home.

-Lastly, don’t forget to ensure your artwork!
+Lastly, don’t forget to insure your artwork!
 Sadly, accidents do happen so check that your home or contents insurance provides appropriate cover for your artwork.
-If not, you may need to take out specialist insurance – It’s worth it!
+If not, you may need to take out specialist insurance – it’s worth it!

 6. Ask for a Certificate of Authenticity